xiix0/scam/README.md

-You never know how many friends you have until you rent a house on the beach.
+While you recently had your problems on the run, they've regrouped and are making another attack.